magesteve/SlamCocoaSpellBook/README.md

 ## License

-PreferencesSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/SlamCocoaSpellBook/blob/main/LICENSE) License.
+SlamCocoaSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/SlamCocoaSpellBook/blob/main/LICENSE) License.